Holly Taylor Dip.Couns.

 Training, qualifications & experience

 I have a BACP accredited Diploma in Counselling from the Gestalt Centre, London and a Certificate in Psychodynamic and Humanistic Counselling from Goldsmiths, London.
-I have worked as a counsellor in a Creative Therapies Project, briefly in the NHS and I am currently working with students in London's largest adult education institution and in Greenwich with new mothers and mothers to be who are experiencing depression or anxiety related to birth and motherhood.
+I have worked as a counsellor in a Creative Therapies Project, briefly in the NHS and I have been working with students in London's largest adult education institution and in Greenwich with new mothers and mothers to be who are experiencing depression or anxiety related to birth and motherhood.

 Areas of counselling I deal with